 The most important thing will be to ensure that your existing membership site or course portal is mobile-friendly.

 That is usually done through a mobile-friendly theme on WordPress, or if you’re running a custom-coded site then you’ll want your developer to pay special attention to the mobile readiness of your site.

 There are specific themes that can turn your existing site into a mobile version, and some that work directly with app conversion services to make it even easier to go from membership site to app.
-Learn more about popular WordPress LMS themes.
+Learn more about popular WordPress LMS themes, and Elementor membership sites.

 2. Get a payment processor that works on mobile apps